 I thought the basic and intermediate game (particular the latter) were better than the advanced game.
 The intermediate game was the best in the package, IMO.
 My biggest problem with the Advanced Game was the sheer congestion of counters on the map--even with tweezers I had problems.
 Was difficult to see what terrain units were on when the lines were formed and it was such a pain to do factor counting and such with markers given how easy it was to jostle units out of place.
 I'd have to take the map to a print shop and blow it up at least twice to three times the size to be able to play it through.

-Back when this game was published, its only competition was SPI's venerable Terrible Swift Sword.
+Back when this game was published, its only competition was SPI's venerable Terrible Swift Sword: Battle of Gettysburg Game.
 The prime advantage of the AH title was that you got three levels of play and a more compact advanced game (but as I mention above, that has its disadvantages).
 The map certainly felt far more realistic than did the SPI title, for sure.
 But TSS--despite its pre-errata flaws--was an easier game to play for the reasons outlined above.

 It's been some years since I played this one.
 I think the Advanced Game is a fascinating design, ahead of its time.
 Unfortunately also ahead of the development capability of its time.
 I think it generated 3 pages of errata in the GENERAL, something I have never seen for any other game.
 Its handling of the soft factors and also formations is realy interesting.
 One of the most impressive features is how a unit that has won an assault becomes fatigued thereby becomes vulnerable to a counterattack by the defender's fresh reserves even if those are of lesser quality.
 Yes, you can push individual units forward but they will (as I think you point out yourself) become quite vulnerable by that.
 I have no problem with units becoming ready again for combat after a few hours.
 It is losses that are permanent.
 Many simpler games conflate the two, which is not a bad thing, but one aspect that you get in more detailed games is that destroying a unit is a very different thing from pushing it out of position.